EnoughTea/stabilkon/README.md

 1. Static image builder assumes 1 texture per mesh, so all your images should be packed into a texture atlas.
 If a single atlas is not enough, create several meshes and overlay them.
-2. Make sure that your vertex type is plain: it should only contain values and does not contain pointers.
+2. Make sure that your vertex type is plain: it should only contain values and should not contain pointers.
 3. Mesh itself should be as big as possible, but not too big for GPU to handle.
 When in doubt, aim for 32 MiB chunks.